Note that we are no longer accepting applications for the Challenge.

 Devastating fungi are killing Hawaii’s iconic ʻŌhiʻa trees.
 Are you ready to invent a way to help us detect and address Rapid ʻŌhiʻa Death?
 Think you’ve got a good idea or potential solution?
 You could win up to $70,000 for your solution!

-Applications are due by April 8th, 2019 by 11:59 PM HST through Challenge.gov.
-Please direct all questions to email@example.com.
+Applications were due by April 8th, 2019 by 11:59 PM HST through Challenge.gov.
+Please direct all questions to firstname.lastname@example.org.

 The ‘Ohiʻa tree is named after a Hawaiian legend that tells of the love and separation of the young couple ʻŌhiʻa and Lehua; Jealous of their love, the goddess Pele turned the warrior ʻŌhiʻa into a tree and Lehua into the tree’s flower.
 If you pluck the red lehua blossoms of the ʻōhiʻa tree (Metrosideros polymorpha), legend says the lovers’ tears fill the sky with rain as they are separated again.